huggingface/blog/sql-console.md

 Now that we've introduced the SQL Console, let's explore a practical example.
 When fine-tuning a Large Language Model (LLM), you often need to work with different data formats.
 One particularly popular format is the conversational format, where each row represents a multi-turn dialogue between a user and the model.
 The SQL Console can help us transform data into this format efficiently.
 Let's see how we can convert an Alpaca dataset to a conversational format using SQL.

-In this example, we will convert an Alpaca dataset to a conversational format.

 Typically, it would be easier to do this with a Python script, however, we can also use the SQL Console to do this in less than 30 seconds.

 <iframe